California Estate Planning and Probate Lawyers and Attorneys

 You should consult with a qualified California estate planning lawyer or estates and trusts attorney, to assist you in the preparation of a revocable living trust, your last will and testament and other estate planning documents, including a durable power of attorney, a health care power of attorney and a living will (collectively some times referred to as advance directives).
 Also, keep in mind that your choice of trustees is extremely important.
 That trustee’s management of your living trust assets will not be automatically subject to direct probate court supervision.
 (Back to the Top)

-7. What is probate?
+7. What is probate in California?

-Typically, the executor named in your last will and testament would start the process after your death by filing a petition in California probate court and seeking appointment.
-The petition for administration of your California probate estate is similar to a complaint filed in a lawsuit.
-Your executor would then take charge of your probate assets, pay your debts and, after receiving California probate court approval, distribute the rest of your probate estate to your beneficiaries.
-If you were to die intestate (that is, without a last will and testament), a relative or other interested person could start the process.
+When probating a will, typically, the executor named in your last will and testament would start the process after your death by filing a petition in California court of probate and seeking appointment as the executor of the probate estate pursuant to the California probate code.
+The petition for administration of your California probate estate under the California probate code is similar to a complaint filed in a lawsuit.
+Under California law, your executor's duties would include taking charge of your probate assets, paying your debts and, after receiving California probate court approval, distributing the rest of your probate estate to your beneficiaries.

+How long does California probate take?
 Time can be a factor as well.
-A California probate proceeding generally takes longer than the administration of a revocable living trust.
-Discuss such advantages and disadvantages with a California estate planning lawyer or wills and trusts attorney before making any decisions.
+A California probate proceeding generally takes longer in California probate court than the administration of a revocable living trust.
+Discuss such advantages and disadvantages with a California estate planning lawyer or wills and trusts attorney before making any decisions about avoiding probate.
 (Back to the Top)

 8. Can I name alternative beneficiaries?